 “ OVER 3GW OF POWER PROJECTS WITH OVER 1GW INVOLVING SOLAR “PV” APPLICATIONS.”

-AE was established in Mauritius to provide the platform to expand these capabilities into Africa, and specifically take advantage of the accelerated development of “captive plant” energy that is underway on the continent, and that is now expanding into the heavy industry and mining sectors.
+AE was established in Mauritius to provide the platform to expand these capabilities into Africa, and specifically take advantage of the accelerated development of renewable, off-grid “captive plant” energy that is underway on the continent, and that is now expanding into the heavy industry and mining sectors.
 As a developer, AE is well funded and with its joint venture with METKA and other funding relationships, has good access to development and project capital.

-AE is an investment company in solar energy, that offers clients a total energy solution.
-It can also incorporate solar power with hybrid options (e.g. diesel/HFO) which can address the base load requirements of consumers needing power 24/7, and or those clients who simply want to reduce their current power costs through fuel displacement by introducing solar.
+AE is an energy business that offers clients a total energy solution, incorporating solar power with hybrid options (e.g. Gas/Diesel/HFO) that can address the base load requirements of consumers needing power 24/7, and or those clients who simply want to reduce their current power costs through fuel displacement by introducing solar.

 THE AFRICAN POWER STORY

 Due to outdated and poor infrastructure, and the growing demand for power across the continent, disruptions to the grid in Africa are common place.

 Infrastructure upgrades take time, and governments are often not equipped to finance and carry out much needed refurbishments and installations, so grid stability is likely to remain an issue in Africa and to power reliant industries.